Jaakko99/Monte-Carlo-Neutron-Transport/README.md

 ## Output

 The simulation exports fission event coordinates to `fissions.csv`, which can be visualized.
 But first compile and run the app
-# Compile the C++
+1) Compile the C++
 g++ N.particle.cpp -o neutron_sim.exe
-# Run the C++ simulation
+2)  Run the C++ simulation
 ./neutron_sim
-# Visualize fission locations in 3D
+3)  Visualize fission locations in 3D
 python fissions.py
-The visualization shows fission events (red points) within the uranium sphere boundary (gray wireframe), revealing the spatial distribution of the chain reaction.
+4) Then the visualization shows fission events (red points) within the uranium sphere boundary (gray wireframe), revealing the spatial distribution of the chain reaction.

 ![Fission Simulation Output](fission_plot.png)